 In the devastating Burwell v.
 Hobby Lobby ruling, on June 30, 2014, the U.S. Supreme Court allowed certain bosses to block their employees’ access to birth control.
-The decision applied to more than half of all U.S. workers — that’s the tens of millions of workers at companies which five or fewer people own more than 50%.
+The decision on this Supreme Court birth control case applied to more than half of all U.S. workers — that’s the tens of millions of workers at companies in which five or fewer people own more than 50%.

 Two privately owned companies brought the case: cabinet manufacturer Conestoga Wood Specialties, and the Hobby Lobby national chain of craft stores, which employs 28,000.

-The owners of these companies objected to having health insurance plans that included birth control — a coverage guarantee under the Affordable Care Act (ACA) that has allowed more than 55 million American women to access affordable birth control and has saved existing benefit recipients at least $1.4 billion on birth control pills alone since the provision went into effect.
+The owners of these companies objected to having health insurance plans that included birth control — a coverage guarantee under the Affordable Care Act (ACA) that has allowed nearly 63 million American women to access affordable birth control and has saved existing benefit recipients at least $1.4 billion on birth control pills alone since the provision went into effect (in 2013).

 The Hobby Lobby bosses thought it was their business to control their employees’ access to birth control.
 In fact, the owners claimed that it violated their religious beliefs to let their employees have access birth control coverage.
 Apparently, the owners were not concerned about trampling on the beliefs and basic health care needs of their employees.